 The New Yorker: Joshua Hunt - The iPod of Prison

 Federal inmates are particularly attuned to battery life because they are allowed to spend just three hundred and twenty dollars each month on commissary goods; more cash spent on batteries means less for snacks, stationery, clothing, and toiletries.
+On online bullying

 Emily Bazelon reports on the dark side of the online vigilantes fighting online harassment.